 The EIDL applications re-opened for new applicants only on June 15, 2020.
 For more information on this loan program see https://www.sba.gov/funding-programs/loans/coronavirus-relief-options/economic-injury-disaster-loans.

 As Virginia businesses and communities look forward to safely reopen, the Virginia SBDC network and Alexandria SBDC have developed the Business Recovery webpage to help owners carefully plan for and execute their businesses’ new strategy.

 These detailed guidelines cover a broad range of critical considerations.
 While business owners can use them by themselves, they were designed to ideally be used in collaboration with Alexandria SBDC’s Business Analysts.
-The guidelines are set forth in three sections: REVIEW, REOPEN and RECOVER.
+The guidelines are set forth in three sections: REVIEW, RESET, AND REVIVE.
 As a first step, we encourage you to carefully examine the questions and resources under each section.
 At that point, contact Alexandria SBDC at firstname.lastname@example.org to schedule a virtual meeting with an Alexandria SBDC expert consultant for objective feedback on your questions and ideas.
 As a reminder, all services of Alexandria SBDC are without cost.

 The Alexandria SBDC’s confidential one-2-one consultations have a solid track record of helping business owners through such deliberations.
 We also have contacts in the community that can help you make opportune connections.